Melapress/wp-security-audit-log/readme.txt

 * Log off any user with just a click,
 * Generate HTML and CSV reports,
 * Export the activity log in CSV (ideal for integrations),
-* Get instantly notified via email of important changes,
+* Get notified via email of important changes,
+* Get instant SMS message notifications of critical site changes,
 * Search the activity log using text-based searches,
 * Use built-in filters to fine tune the searches,
 * Store activity log in an external database to improve security,
-* Integrate & centralize the WordPress activity log in syslog, Papertrail and other third party log management solutions,
+* Mirror the WordPress activity logs to Slack, Papertrail, Syslog and other central log management and collaboration solutions,
 * Configure archiving and mirroring of logs.

 See our [premium features page](https://www.wpsecurityauditlog.com/premium-features/) for more detailed information.